mikechambers/adb-mcp/README.md

 * The first thing to check if there is an issue is to make sure the plugin in Photoshop / Premiere is connected, and that the node proxy server is running.
 * If response times get really slow, check if the AI servers are under load, and that you do not have too much text in the current conversation (restarting a new chat can sometimes help speed up, but you will lose the context).

-If you continue to have issues post an [Issue]() on on [Discord](https://discord.gg/fgxw9t37D7).
+If you continue to have issues post an [issue](https://github.com/mikechambers/adb-mcp/issuesrd.gg/fgxw9t37D7).
 Include as much information as you can (OS, App, App version, and debug info or errors).

 ## Development